lemoinem/lemoinem.github.com/_posts/2017-04-23-REST-authentication-API-for-Web-App.md

 * A user agent will consistently publicize the origin of its requests to the server.

-"consistently publicize the origin" does not mean a user agent must send a Referer or Origin Header to the server, it has complete and total liberty to choose to do so or not.
+"consistently publicize the origin" does not mean a user agent must send a Referer or Origin Header to the server, it has complete and total freedom to choose to do so or not.
 However, it MUST apply this choice consistently during the whole session's lifetime.

-In particular, the service MUST include the user-agent's `Origin` as the value for the `aud` claim of any fresh token.
+In particular, the service MUST include the user-agent's `Origin` as the value for the `aud` claim of any fresh token unless the user-agent's `Origin` is NULL.

 CSRF checks only apply if the user-agent provides a token.
 Unauthenticated request cannot be protected against CSRF attacks.